bat-z/bat-z/README.md

 — I am an overthinker.
 I worried/care about my friends and the people I interact with, and I try to be on their good side.
 I apologize very often, and I also find it hard to say no or set boundaries for myself.

-— If you feel uncomfortable with me confirming the bad/overhated characters, do not int or block me, simple as that.
-No one is forcing you to int with me.

   — I struggle with social cues.
 Sometimes I don't think before I speak.
 If I ever say something incorrect or something that could be offensive in any way, tell me!
 I will correct myself and then apologize.
 Don't be afraid to point it out to me as I said, I’m not afraid of my own mistakes

  — I tend to get very clingy to the people I feel comfortable with, and I end up being annoying.
 If you don't like that, tell me.